-Our investments in debt and equity securities are measured at fair value every reporting period on a recurring basis.
+Our investments in debt and certain equity securities, as well as certain contingent consideration obligations are measured at fair value every reporting period on a recurring basis.

 Non-Recurring Fair Value Measurements

 Certain assets are measured at fair value on a non-recurring basis.
 These assets are not measured at fair value on an ongoing basis but are subject to fair value adjustments only in certain circumstances.
 Assets that are written down to fair value when impaired are not subsequently adjusted to fair value unless further impairment occurs.